NadeemAfana/nadeemafana.github.io/_posts/archived/2024-06-01-okta-competitors.md

 ## 7. Keycloak
 <img style="width: 20%; text-align: center;" alt="" src="/images/posts/archived/2646e22e-8bc9-4598-99c9-0a68d775832b.svg">

-KeyCloak is open source.
+Keycloak is open source.
 It is free to use and highly customizable.
-KeyCloak offers <a href="https://en.wikipedia.org/wiki/Single_sign-on" target="blank">Single Sign-On (SSO)</a>, <a href="https://en.wikipedia.org/wiki/Multi-factor_authentication" target="blank">Multi-Factor Authentication (MFA)</a>, and social login.
+Keycloak offers <a href="https://en.wikipedia.org/wiki/Single_sign-on" target="blank">Single Sign-On (SSO)</a>, <a href="https://en.wikipedia.org/wiki/Multi-factor_authentication" target="blank">Multi-Factor Authentication (MFA)</a>, and social login.
 It has strong community backing with extensive documentation and integrates well with various applications and identity providers.
-However, KeyCloak requires more effort and expertise to set up and configure.
+However, Keycloak requires more effort and expertise to set up and configure.
 The ongoing maintenance and updates can be resource-intensive.
 It might need significant resources for high performance.

-KeyCloak Advantages over Okta:
+Keycloak Advantages over Okta:
 - **Cost**: Keycloak is open-source and free, while Okta is a premium service.